christian-byrne/Keckley/README.md

 ## TODO

+### URGENT

+- changing naming from "composite" to "alpha channel" and "blended composite" to "composite"
+- each project should save a copy of the config used to create it, then if selecting an existing project, that config should be loaded
+- set SD configs
+    - ensure composite saving is on
+- auto start SD
+- select composites from output temp folder
+- delete output temp folder after user selection/discrimination

+### LESS URGENT

+- folders and names should be saved/determined/selected by a singleton manager
+    - options should be based on config if new project
+- ID hashes
+- implement the handler for all system calls across classes

+### OPTIONAL FEATURES

 - Automate segmentation / Mask creation process (using segmentation AI or using a user-defined block of the image) preceeding rest of process
 - interframe communication
 - OpenCV and FFmpeg are creating slightly different numbers of frames in their respective decoding processes.
 One solution may be to use the same frame-comparison tools already present in the code to find the correct "shift" to apply to the arrays such that they are matched, and then cut off the trailing/leading frames from the longer array (or just put them in the last/first keyframe groups respectively)